-In fact, incentive comp planning process breakdown happens largely because companies fail to create the right guest list—resulting in a massive gap between sales compensation plans and company goals.
-In this case, the sales department is marching towards arbitrary goals they think will equate to success (i.e. a 10-percent increase in revenue overall), while the larger company may be headed in a different direction altogether (i.e. revenue increase that comes specifically from a new strategic product line).
+When you think about it, most incentive comp plan effectiveness tends to breakdown early-on in the year.
+This is due to companies failing to invite the right people into the conversation early on—which results in a massive gap between sales compensation plans and company goals.
+In this case, the sales department is marching towards arbitrary goals they think will equate to success (i.e. a 10-percent increase in revenue overall), while the larger company may be headed in a different direction altogether (for example, revenue increase that comes specifically from a new strategic product line).

 So, how do you know if you have the right mix of attendees for your incentive compensation planning party?
-Here are the six groups you need represented there to ensure better alignment in your compensation:
+Here are the six groups you need represented to ensure better alignment in your plans:

-CFOs and other finance leaders have a huge stake in ensuring that the appropriate measures for sales compensation are set, as sales comp is often one of the biggest line items for corporate spend.
+CFOs and other finance leaders have a huge stake in ensuring that the appropriate measures for sales compensation are set since sales comp is often one of the biggest line items for corporate spend.
 Additionally, sales compensation can materially impact the bottom line of a company.
 If not managed by united sales and finance teams, the planning process can fail before it even takes off.

-This individual has the long-term perspective of the company's products and services in mind.
+This ‘party guest’, preferably a senior representative, has a long-term perspective on the company's products and services in mind.
 For example, a marketing director, knowing that the company is launching a product or expanding into a new market, might see a problem with a compensation strategy you are building out.
 If you don't take this into account during the planning stage, you'll suddenly be reworking and doing plan add-ons after the fact.

 The sales comp plan documentation is a legal agreement between the company and its employees.
 Therefore, it should undergo a legal review before sharing it with the sales force.